Colleges by Location

 Overall, the University of Central Florida offers a well-rounded and stimulating academic experience in a vibrant setting.
 With its extensive range of degree programs, commitment to research, and lively campus life, UCF provides students with the resources, opportunities, and support to thrive academically and personally.

 University of Central Florida is a public university located in Orlando, FL and set in an urban environment.
-Its campus is 1,420 acres in size.
 This school uses a semester-based calendar.
-It has an acceptance rate of 41%.
-The freshman retention rate at University of Central Florida is 93% and the six-year graduation rate is 76%.
+It has an acceptance rate of 44%.
+The freshman retention rate at University of Central Florida is 92.3% and the six-year graduation rate is 78%.

-For freshmen, the application deadline for this school is May 1.
-The transfer application deadline is July 1.
+The freshmen application deadline for this school is May 1.
+For transfer students, the application deadline is July 1.

-Explore this school's profile to find out all the important things about University of Central Florida.
+Explore this school's profile to find out the most essential things about University of Central Florida.

 Quick Facts